Efficient Error Prediction for Differentially Private Algorithms: Discussion, Limitations and Future Work

 \section{Discussion, Limitations and Future Work}

-A limitation in our work is that the prediction models we create are linear models.
+A limitation in our work is that the prediction models we create are linear.
 As such, prediction can be off in cases where the error is in fact non-linear.
+Still, factor experiments can nevertheless be used to make predictions for non-linear systems.
+To facilitate for non-linear systems the factor levels have to be chosen differently: i.e. we would need 3 levels~\cite{nistsematech_5339_nodate} instead of 2.
+Hence, our approach can be adapted to create non-linear models by running more experiments.

 Additionally, we know that error should also depend on the, non-linear, term $exp(\ep)$ from the definition of differential privacy.
 Still, it is not clear how the term $exp(\ep)$ and other, algorithm specific, factors compare in order of magnitude.
 As such, more research is needed to see if \eptext\ can be modeled in a suitable way, or if perhaps \eptext\ needs to be transformed to be linear ($ln(exp(\ep)$).
 Nevertheless, factor experiments still provide a systematic and efficient way to explore the impact of different variables on error.
 That is, factor experiments may still be used to explore the other factors' impact on error.
 Hence, while it may not always be possible to extract an accurate prediction model, factor experiments are still useful when determining which data points should be used as input to test the accuracy of a differentially private algorithm.

+Furthermore, factor experiments provide a possible way to systematically predict error for \textit{all} representative input data sets for a differentially private algorithm.
+That is, instead of using real data sets to predict error, factor experiments statistically emulate all possible data sets bounded by the experiment's levels (the high/low values for each variable in our case).
+Hence, using factor experiments to create prediction models can be more robust statistically than making predictions based on one real data set.

 Whether the model is correct or not will be identified when testing the model according to our methodology.
-If the model is incorrect it can be due to data being non-linear, but it can also be due to no including all relevant factors.
+If the model is incorrect it can be due to error being non-linear, but it can also be due to not including all relevant factors.
 As such, an incorrect model requires further investigation.